 So, you want to know how to become a freelance writer and get paid to write?

 You shouldn’t be surprised that writing has become a very popular way to make money from home.

 In this article, we’ll look at how you can start a successful freelance writing career and hopefully cover any questions you have about it.

 How To Become A Freelance Writer With No Experience

 When you are just starting out as a freelancer, it can be concerning when you feel as though you don’t have any experience.

 Just because you have no experience doesn’t mean that you won’t be able to get a job.
 We all start somewhere, right?

 All that you need to do is start to build your portfolio and network.
 The work will come!

 You can also speed up the process by taking a writing course that will teach you every step you need to know to get started making money freelance writing.

 First things first – you will need to decide if you want to start with no money behind you or put a bit of investment into it.

 There’s no right or wrong answer here, it depends on how much you want to put into it, and if you have any money to do so.

-It is 100% possible to become a writer with little to no money as long as you have the equipment to do so already.
+It is 100% possible to start a freelance writing business with little to no money as long as you have the equipment to do so already.